 Needle localization breast biopsies are available Monday through Friday from 8 a.m. to 4:30 p.m.

-Magnetic resonance imaging (MRI) uses a magnetic field and pulses of radio wave energy to provide detailed pictures of organs and structures inside the body including:
+Magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA) use a magnetic field and pulses of radio wave energy to provide detailed pictures of organs and structures inside the body.
+Tests offered at Cass Regional include:

 - MRI cervical, thoracic, lumbar and sacral spine